 - infection with mycoplasma (a type of bacteria that many antibiotics can’t kill)

-Sometimes, especially in older patients, a Coombs’ Test will have an abnormal result even without any other disease or risk factors.
+Sometimes, especially in older adults, a Coombs test will have an abnormal result even without any other disease or risk factors.

-An abnormal result to an indirect Coombs’ test means you have antibodies circulating in your bloodstream that could cause your immune system to react to any red blood cells that are considered foreign to the body, as may be present during a blood transfusion.
-Depending on your age and circumstances, this could mean a mother and infant have different blood types (erythroblastosis fetalis); an incompatible blood match for a blood transfusion; or hemolytic anemia due to autoimmune reaction or drug toxicity.
+An abnormal result to an indirect Coombs test means you have antibodies circulating in your bloodstream that could cause your immune system to react to any red blood cells that are considered foreign to the body, particularly regarding those that may be present during a blood transfusion.
+Depending on your age and circumstances, this could mean a mother and infant have different blood types (erythroblastosis fetalis), an incompatible blood match for a blood transfusion, or hemolytic anemia due to an autoimmune reaction or drug toxicity.

 Infants with erythroblastosis fetalis may have very high levels of bilirubin in their blood, which leads to jaundice.
-This reaction occurs when the infant and mother have different blood types (Rh factor + or -, or ABO type differences), and the mother’s immune system attacks the baby’s blood during labor.
+This reaction occurs when the infant and mother have different blood types (Rh factor positive or negative, or ABO type differences), and the mother’s immune system attacks the baby’s blood during labor.
 This condition must be watched carefully because it can result in death of the mother and child.
-Often during prenatal care, a mother is given an indirect Coombs’ test to check for antibodies before labor.
+A pregnant woman is often given an indirect Coombs test to check for antibodies during prenatal care, before labor.